-- The primary uses in the auto sales park are all related to vehicle sales and service.
-Ancillary uses to serve customers may also be considered. - Substantial setbacks and a landscaped berm should be provided along Route 50 to screen view of the use from the road.
-A single freestanding sign to identify the auto park may be visible from Route 50. - Development should be oriented to Willard Road, preferably with building placement designed to screen outside display and storage facilities from Route 50.
+- Development should be oriented to Willard Road, preferably with building placement designed to screen outside display and storage facilities from Route 50.
 Substantial setbacks, screening and landscaping should be provided along Willard Road to establish a campus-style setting.
 Signage at the auto park entrance(s) may be appropriate. - 3.
 Industrial/flex use is appropriate in the southern portion of the land unit, along Lee Road and adjacent to the boundary of Land Unit J (Westfields International Corporate Center).
 Light industrial, research and development use and training may also be appropriate.
 Development should be integrated with existing or planned uses in the area. - 4.
-Public and/or private recreational uses to serve the local community and employees may be appropriate optional uses in this land unit.

-- 5. Dulles Meadows Mobile Home Park should be recognized as a viable residential area.
-This residential neighborhood should be protected; transitional screening requirements on adjacent industrially planned parcels should neither be waived or modified.
-Dulles Meadows Mobile Home Park should not be expanded because it is within the airport noise impact area.
+Public and/or private recreational uses to serve the local community and employees may be appropriate optional uses in this land unit. - 5.
+Dulles Meadows Mobile Home Park should be recognized as a viable residential area.
+This residential neighborhood should be protected; transitional screening requirements on adjacent industrially planned parcels should neither be waived nor modified.
+Dulles Meadows Mobile Home Park should not be expanded because it is largely within the airport noise impact area.
 If the Mobile Home Park is redeveloped to other uses, then relocation assistance to the tenants of the park should be provided in accord with the guidelines of the Policy Plan. - 6.
 Strip or freestanding commercial development is not planned for and is not appropriate along Route 50.
 Landscaping and facade improvements, including consistent signage, should be encouraged to enhance the appearance of existing retail uses.